Human Trafficking in [India] [other countries]

 The court was told that the number of minor girls rescued from brothels during the last three years was shocking.
 As many as 26 girls were rescued in 2003, twelve in 2004, 31 girls were rescued in 2005 and 27 during the current year, the court was told.

-Human trafficking from Nepal on rise
+Human trafficking from Nepal on rise [PDF]

-Trafficking of Nepalese women and children into India, especially from the western districts, has increased significantly in recent days due to lax security at border checkpoints.
+[page 22] Trafficking of Nepalese women and children into India, especially from the western districts, has increased significantly in recent days due to lax security at border checkpoints.

 A large number of women and children are being trafficked into India from checkpoints west of Butwal, representatives of several Indian and Nepalese non-governmental organizations (NGOs) and security officials stated during an interaction on 'controlling cross-border human trafficking'.

-Sex Workers in the City of Joy
+Sex and the City of Joy

 ONE WOMAN’S STORY - At 14, Pandey was married off to a man 20 years her senior who had designs on inheriting her ailing father’s government job and a cut of his pension.
 When another sister’s husband got the position instead, the abuse began.